Sweden's Nordqvist wins Women's Open

 On her major debut, Duncan was two shots off the lead going into Sunday's final round and shot a level-par 72.

-"I'm over the moon with how I played and I couldn't be any more proud of myself," she said.
+"I'm over the moon with how I played and I couldn't be any more proud of myself," said Duncan, whose birdies on the first, 10th and 11th were wiped out by bogeys on the ninth, 16th and 18th.

 "I'm a wee bit disappointed with the finish there but it's to be expected - 72 is still a great score on Sunday.

-"I was a wee bit nervous [at the start] and felt a wee bit sick actually but once I rolled in this par [on the first] I felt fine.
+"I was a wee bit nervous [at the start] and felt a wee bit sick actually but once I rolled in the putt on the first I felt fine.
 Even coming down the last I was absolutely fine, I wasn't nervous at all."